 Elderly Readers – Stay Safe at Home

 The elderly can be prone to falls and medical issues, which is why a personal alarm is so useful.
-With an alarm you can simply press your pendant button if you require assistance and our TSA accredited Care Team will respond immediately giving you a platinum service.
+With an alarm you can simply press your pendant button if you require assistance and our TSA accredited Response Team will respond immediately giving you a platinum service.

 For more information on purchasing one of our life-saving personal alarms, send an email at firstname.lastname@example.org or speak to one of our friendly advisors on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.